pfrazee/local/docs/apps/events.md

 ## Overview

-[Server Sent Events](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events) are response streams which are held open after the initial response, then fed event data which the client can respond to.
+<a target="_top" href="https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events">Server Sent Events</a> are response streams which are held open after the initial response, then fed event data which the client can respond to.
 Local provides `Link.subscribe()` for consuming these event streams (locally or remotely).
 You provide it a URL or a request which will initiate the 'text/event-stream' response:

 ```javascript
 var user = null;